 This policy sets out requirements for staff and students at the University of Limerick before, during and after the conduct of health research to ensure good research governance2 is adhered to.
-The Office of the Vice President Research is responsible for ensuring implementation and monitoring of this policy; however, as described below, individual staff, students and other members of the community under the scope of this policy have responsibilities with regard to the carrying out of health research.
+The Office of the Vice President Research is responsible for ensuring implementation and monitoring of this policy; however, as described below, individual staff, students and other members of the community under the scope of this policy have.